jessfraz/docker-presentation/README.md

 $ sudo ./provision.sh
 ```

-#### Installing linux kernel 3.8
+#### Installing linux kernel 3.8 on precise

-If using ubuntu 12.04 (precise) you will need to upgrade the kernel.
+If using ubuntu 12.04 (precise) you will need to upgrade the kernel, if you are on trusty 14.04, skip this.

 **Don't know your kernel version?** Just type `uname -a` in the command line and it will return it for you.